Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \item By definition, visions are transitive.
 That is, if $r\in V(q)$ and $q\in V(p)$, then $r\in V(p)$.

-\item Definition of visions is irrelevant of the bracketing for associativity of the let-construct.
+\item The definition of visions is irrelevant to the bracketing of let-constructs for associativity.
 Namely, if $p\mathbin{\hbox{\tt @}}N$ occurs in $\uplet{\uplet LxM}y N$ with $y\not\in L$, then either bracketing yields the same set $V(p)$ up to the renaming of place symbols.